MordFIdel/SOCORAD32/Final FIrmware.md

 ![BLE connect process](https://github.com/MordFIdel/SOCORAD32/assets/88499684/fe236797-c1af-4f8d-872b-68ce362304f2)

 7. Save the settings and voila!, your SOCORAD32 is connected.
 You can now use the AT commands directly.
+Input your commands through the app and view response from the SOCORAD32.